redhat-developer/kam/README.md

 ## Contact

-If you want to contact me you can reach us at [team-gitops@redhat.com](mailto:team-gitops@redhat.com)
+Please open a Github Issue or reach out to the team at [team-gitops@redhat.com](mailto:team-gitops@redhat.com)

 ## License